-We entered into an Amended and Restated Employment Agreement with Mr. Race through our wholly owned subsidiary, Mind-NRG SARL, in August 2016 setting forth the terms of his employment.
-Mr. Race's principal place of work is in Cambridge, United Kingdom.
-In 2019, Mr. Race was entitled to an annual base salary of \$410,900, which increased to an annual base salary of \$427,336, starting on January 1, 2020.
-Mr. Race is also eligible to receive a discretionary bonus payment for each calendar year that ends during his employment of up to 50% of his base salary for that calendar year.
-Mr. Race is also eligible to participate in the Company's employee benefit, welfare and other plans generally available to the other executives of the Company, as may be maintained by the Company from time to time, and is eligible for equity awards under the Company's equity incentive plans.
+We entered into an Amended and Restated Employment Agreement with Mr. Race through our wholly owned subsidiary, Mind-NRG SARL, on August 1, 2016, which sets forth the current terms of his employment with us, as amended by that certain First Amendment to Employment Agreement dated October 11, 2021.
+Mr. Race's principal place of work is Cambridge, United Kingdom.
+Effective January 1, 2022, Mr. Race was entitled to an annual base salary of \$454,898.
+Mr. Race is also eligible for a discretionary annual bonus payment for each calendar year of up to 50% of his base salary.
+Mr. Race is also eligible to participate in the Company's employee benefit, welfare and other plans generally available to the other similarly situated employees of the Company, as may be maintained by the Company from time to time, and he is eligible for equity awards under the Company's equity incentive plans, subject to the Company's discretion.